About Peer to Peer Lending

-Peer to Peer Lending is the new kid on the block as far as investments are concerned.
-It’s only been around as a sector for around 13 years, however in that time it has become a formidable investing option having lent billions of pounds to consumers and business around the world.
+Offering returns anywhere from 3% to 25%, Peer to Peer Lending is the new kid on the block as far as alternative investments are concerned.
+It’s only been around as a sector for about 13 years, however in that time it has become a formidable investing option having lent billions in investment capital to consumers and business around the world.
+Individual investors have many investment options, including lending to consumers & businesses though standard lending accounts, or though tax efficient retirement accounts such as ISA’s & IRA’s.
+Just about anyone can become a Peer to Peer Lender bringing this new investment vehicle within reach of anyone who has any amount of capital to invest.

 What is “Peer-to-Peer Lending (P2P)”?